neezcha/neezcha.github.io/projects/DPGO.md

   - ECM
   - AEOP
   - eCyberMision
-  - Army Education Outrach Program
+  - Army Education Outreach Program
   - Grant
   - Website
 summary: The Lanikai Science Squad competed in the Army Education Outreach Program (AEOP)'s eCyberMission Competition.
 The group won 7th grade first place nationally, and a grant to help spread their findings to their community.
 I acted as a mentor to help the team fulfil the requirements of their grant.